JaehyeongPark06/JaehyeongPark06/README.md

 - See my [LinkedIn](https://www.linkedin.com/in/jaehyeongpark/) 🌐

-- ... or check out some of the projects 👨‍💻 I've made below.
+- ... or check out some cool stuff 👨‍💻 I've made below.

 <!--